getpinga/pinga/README.md

 ## Templating

-Pinglet API supports both Twig and Plates for templating.
+Pinga API supports both Twig and Plates for templating.

 To render a Twig template, use **TwigController.php** in a controller method.